 Building the Smithsonian National Museum of African American History and Culture: A presentation by Lonnie Bunch.

-USF's Museum Studies program, Museum Studies Graduate Association and The Orchard Hotel are proud to host Lonnie Bunch, author of Call the Lost Dream Back and director of Smithsonian National Museum of African American History and Culture in Washington DC.
-Join us in McLaren, Room 250 for the lecture and discussion, followed by a reception and book signing in Thacher Gallery.
+USF's Museum Studies program, Museum Studies Graduate Association and The Orchard Hotel were proud to host Lonnie Bunch, author of Call the Lost Dream Back and director of the Smithsonian National Museum of African American History and Culture in Washington DC, followed by a free reception and book signing in Thacher Gallery.